-Command-line tools like curl, PowerShell's Invoke-RestMethod or visual tools like Postman can be used to perform REST requests.
+You can use command-line tools like curl, PowerShell's Invoke-RestMethod or visual tools like Postman to perform REST requests.

-To illustrate the Savision iQ REST API, we will make use of the curl syntax in the following examples.
+To illustrate the Martello iQ REST API, we will make use of the curl syntax in the following examples.
 For simplicity the Unix syntax is adopted; if you use curl in a Microsoft Windows command prompt, you should replace all the single quotes (') with double quotes (") and any double quote (") inside single quotes with two double quotes ("").